ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 In HPKE JWE Integrated Encryption:

 - The protected header MUST contain an "alg" that is JOSE-HPKE algorithm.
-- The protected header MUST contain an "enc" with value "dir".
+- The protected header MUST contain an "enc" with value "int".
 This is an explicit exception to requirement in Section 4.1.2 of {{RFC7516}} that
 "enc" must be an AEAD algorithm.
 This is appropriate, as HPKE will perform plaintext encryption.
 - The protected header parameters "psk_id" MAY be present.
 - The protected header parameter "ek" MUST NOT be present.